wpaulberry/wpaulberry.github.com/_posts/2017-04-10-First-Esthetic-Case.markdown

 <br>
 <br/>

  I replaced the composite restoration on #9 for a fellow classmate to improve color and incisal edge length.
-Just in time for his upcoming wedding photos!
+The difference of the final product is subtle, but a bit of a better match.
+Next time I'd like to make better use of light composite shades to introduce white "check marks" for better natural characterization.

 <div class='flex-parent mt48'>
  <div class='flex-child flex-child--no-shrink w600'><img src="/assets/img/work/full/matt_before.jpg" class="mr12 border border--gray border--2"/></div>